Losing your money to a bad investment or scam can be devastating both financially

 list of cases involving Disgorgement and Fair Funds Plans.
 In our experience, this is

-not a common avenue of potentiel recovery for aggrieved investors.
+not a common avenue of potential recovery for aggrieved investors.

 The Securities Investor Protection Corporation (SIPC), a non-government,